 An eRouter that provisions MAP-E or MAP-T through the cable modem configuration file MUST follow the encoding rules stated in Annex B.4.8.
-The eRouter MUST accept all required MAP-E or MAP-T parameters using the MIBs defined in Annex A.5.
+The eRouter MUST accept all required MAP-E or MAP-T parameters using the MIBs defined in Annex Error!
+Reference source not found.